-A pest-free lawn and garden may sound ideal, but is it really?
+A weed- and pest-free lawn and garden may sound ideal, but is it really?
 Maintaining the perfect urban landscape may result in a reliance on pesticides that can lead to environmental and human health problems.

+Many homeowners are looking for alternative ways to control pests in gardens and landscapes.
 The Colorado State University Extension Office has provided a handy Guide to Alternative Pesticide Management for the Lawn and Garden to help residents and businesses practice "green" weed and insect control in their own yards and gardens.

 Herbicides help rid your yard of unsightly weeds, but they can damage other plant life, animals and the environment.
 Nontoxic alternatives can be just as effective at destroying weeds but are safe for regular use in your garden.
 They are often less expensive as well.
 You likely already have what it takes to safely eradicate weeds in your cupboard or pantry.

 The acid in vinegar is effective at destroying weeds and is nontoxic to children and pets.
 Five to 9 percent vinegars are the most effective at getting rid of pesky weeds and they are inexpensive as well.
 Put the vinegar into a spray bottle and coat the entire surface of the weed with the liquid.
 An application of vinegar as an herbicide can last for several weeks.
 Use caution, however, not to spray vinegar on neighboring plants because it can also destroy flowers and foliage.